-To bring artists and creative scientists together, in order to foster community and harness creativity.
+To bring art and technology together, in order to foster community and creativity.

 The Big Four